swgriffith/azure-guides/workload-identity/azure-sqldb-wi-example.md

 ### Set up the identity

-In order to federate a managed identity with a Kubernetes Service Account we need to get the AKS OIDC Issure URL, create the Managed Identity and Service Account and then create the federation.
+In order to federate a managed identity with a Kubernetes Service Account we need to get the AKS OIDC Issure URL, create the Managed Identity and Service Account and then setup the federation.

 ```bash
 # Get the OIDC Issuer URL